In This Article

 Sections need to be empty to delete them.
 Move tasks to other sections or delete them in order to clear a section.

-Clicking Save for everyone will save this project view for everyone you're collaborating with.
+Clicking Save view will save this project view for everyone you're collaborating with.
+Read more about saved views.

-To save Board as your default view, click the three dot icon next to the Board tab and click Set as default.
+To save Board as your default view, right click the Board tab and click Set as default.

 Custom fields are the first step toward tracking all types of work in Asana.
 You can provide even more information on each task and track it in a way that suits your team’s needs.